intel/MultiArchUefiPkg/README.md

 There's a small test application:

         $ export GCC5_X64_PREFIX=... (if you are on a non-X64 system)
-        $ build -a X64 -t GCC5 -p UCX86EmulatorPkg/X86EmulatorTest.dsc
+        $ build -a X64 -t GCC5 -p UCX86EmulatorPkg/EmulatorTest.dsc

-When run against a DEBUG build of X86EmulatorDxe, will run further sanity tests.
+When run against a DEBUG build of EmulatorDxe, will run further sanity tests.

 ## Special builds